 Kuala Lumpur Zoo and Aquarium also offers a kid-friendly exhibit called Children's World, where little ones can get up close and personal with rabbits, ducks, chickens, parrots and guinea pigs.
 The section also houses a mini-rainforest with a variety of plants, a small aviary, fish pond, miniature horse barn, playground, and a mini cave where numerous artefacts such as skulls of primates, and body parts of various animals can be found.

 The latest wildlife additions to Kuala Lumpur Zoo and Aquarium are two rare giant pandas hailing from Sichuan, China.
-With an additional fee (RM30 for adults and RM15 for children), visitors are able to catch a glimpse of these highly endangered creatures behind a massive glass panel.
+Visitors are able to catch a glimpse of these highly endangered creatures behind a massive glass panel.
 Promising a fulfilling day with the entire family, visitors are treated to exciting animal shows held daily at 11:00 and 15:00, photo booths on weekends, as well as guided tours, talks, seminars and interactive sessions.

 Kuala Lumpur Zoo and Aquarium is accessible via a number of public transportation options.
 From Kuala Lumpur city centre, visitors can hail a taxi or hop on the Metrobus #16 from Central Market in Chinatown that takes them directly to the zoo.

 - Price Range: RM85 for adults (RM63 for ASEAN visitors) & RM43 for children 3 - 12 years old (RM33 for ASEAN)